CossackPyra/updater/README.md

     go get github.com/CossackPyra/updater/pyra-poster

 I designed it for Linux.
-I use it on servers and Raspbery Pi (gobot), but current version will not work on Windows.
+I use it on servers and Raspbery Pi (gobot), current version will not work on Windows.